If you are looking for beginner readers books sets, then this article is for you!

 Bob Books fall on the category decodable books for beginner readers.

-In my opinion, decodable books are the best option when you are working with children that are just getting started at learning to read, since they truly allow children practice their blending/ sounding out skills.
-Besides, you can be sure that if your child is able to read these books, he/she is actually reading, not guessing!
+In my opinion, decodable books are the best option when you are working with children that are just getting started in the learn-to-read journey, since they truly allow kids practice their blending and sounding out skills.
+Besides, you’ll be sure when reading these books, your kids is actually reading, not guessing!

 The BOB Books Collection is formed by 13 sets of books, divided in 4 stages.